Computer Science and Engineering

 Send email to me at michjc, found at umich dot edu

 Hi.
-I am an assistant professor in Computer Science and Engineering
+I am an associate professor in Computer Science and Engineering

 at the University of Michigan